Westworld Season-Two Finale: Our 8 Biggest Questions and Theories

 Where the heck do we go from here?

 As the season ends, Bernard opens the door to leave Arnold’s house, looks around for a moment. and then cracks a smile before stepping through the threshold.
 What exactly does he see?
-Is it is his family?
+Is it his family?
 A rebuilt Sweetwater?
 The surface of the moon?
-Who knows?
+Who knows.
 Although the season finale reveals a lot about the show’s philosophy, it also left open a bunch of new mysteries for season three.
-Until Westworld returns, we’ll just have to ask ourselves the bigger question of all: Where do you think the show will go next?
+Until Westworld returns, we’ll just have to ask ourselves the biggest question of all: Where do you think the show will go next?